olneyhymn/quotes/site/content/2011-01-12-16-53-mortimer-j-adler.md

 ---
 author:
-- Mortimer J. Adler, How to Read a Book
+- Mortimer J. Adler
+source: How to Read a Book
 date: '2011-01-12'
 description: ''
-slug: 2011-01-12-mortimer-j.-adler,-how-to-read-a-book
+slug: i-understand
-title: ''
+title: 'Mortimer Adler on When to Agree or Disagree'
 ---
 Do not say you agree, disagree, or suspend judgment, until you can say, 'I understand.'